devops-recipes/provision-aws-ansible/README.md

 Check these files and update config wherever the comment asks you to replace with your specific values (for example, to replace with your Integration names)
 * Specifications for the instances that will be launched in AWS can be found in group_vars/tomcat-servers.yml.
-Update these, as appropriate
+Update these, as appropriate.
 * Add the pipeline to your SPOG view in Shippable:
   * Select your subscription from the dropdown menu in upper left (three horizontal lines)